-Date Activity May 4, 2017 Pop-Up Institute Proposal deadline.
+Date Activity March 19, 2018 Pop-Up Institute Proposal deadline.
 Proposals will be peer-reviewed and ranked by a group of senior researchers.
-Mid-May 2017 The VPR office will invite the top-ranked proposals’ Institute Leaders to elaborate on or answer any questions about their plans.
-June 2017 Final selection of two 2018 Pop-Up Institutes will be announced.
-September 2017 2018 Pop-Up Institute dates, room reservations and outside participant invitations need to be finalized.
+Early April 2018 The VPR office will invite the top-ranked proposals’ Institute Leaders to elaborate on or answer any questions about their plans.
+Mid-April 2018 Final selection of two 2019 Pop-Up Institutes will be announced.
+October 2018 2019 Pop-Up Institute dates, room reservations and outside participant invitations need to be finalized.

 - Can I see an example of a successful Pop-Up Institute proposal?